ASC 606: The Impact on Sales Commission

 August 24, 2017

-We’ll examine the action items to consider to ensure you aren’t caught off guard if your internal accounting teams require more detailed compensation-related data from your team to remain compliant to these new revenue recognition rules.
+Now let’s look at the the action items to consider in order to ensure you aren’t caught off guard if your internal accounting teams require more detailed compensation-related data from your team, so you can remain compliant to these new revenue recognition rules.

 How can I be most prepared?